datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

     - Think that's part of sociological relationship to data.
 Hardest aspect to remedy.
 Requires us to stop everybody, Hey!
 You were upset by CA (Cambridge Analytica) and somebody aggregating your information in ways you disagree with
     - Many remedies will involve convos we didn't want to have before.
 How do we negotiate that?
     - Shifting labor is real, moving work onto people who weren't doing work before.
 When thinking about stewardship of information.
 That's really what we're talking about, when decentralizing - pushing the burden of keeping thing available and online, turning thin clients into stewards.
-    - Paul Frazee's pick think or thin client.
+    - Paul Frazee's piece re thick or thin client.
 New responsibility, hard to change rules of game now.
 When internet still works this way, everyone's freeloading.
 Treating data people are creating as labor that can be monetized
     - Feels like central pain of decentralization and feels like one of stewardship.
     - Became a steward overnight and they didn't realize it.
 How do we have that convo in meaningful way, seeing value in taking SSB road
 - RB: Couple thoughts in line and counter